Anthem of the Peaceful Army: Release and promotion

 The album's first single, "When the Curtain Falls", was released in July 2018, along with the band promoting the song with their live national television debut on The Tonight Show Starring Jimmy Fallon.
 In November 2018, the single peaked at number 1 on the Billboard Mainstream Rock songs chart.
 The album's title, Anthem of the Peaceful Army, and release date, October 19, 2018, was announced in early September 2018.
 A small album teaser, along with a new song, "Watching Over", were also released around the time of the announcement.
 Further songs "Lover, Leaver", "Anthem" and "You're the One" were released ahead of the album on September 21, October 5 and 16, respectively.
-The day before the album came out, the band setup an online promotion that allowed users to listen to the song "Age of Man" if they walked to a local park and opened a link on their mobile phone.
+The day before the album came out, the band set up an online promotion that allowed users to listen to the song "Age of Man" if they walked to a local park and opened a link on their mobile phone.
 Digital versions have a slightly different tracklist than physical copies, due to including an alternate version of "Lover Leaver".